Ubaid Chono Kadavath

-Ubaid Chono Kadavath (born 5 February 1990), is an Indian professional footballer who plays as a goalkeeper for Sreenidi Deccan FC in the I-League.
+Ubaid Chono Kadavath (born 5 February 1990) is an Indian professional footballer who plays as a goalkeeper for the Super League Kerala club Kannur Warriors.

 Career

 Ubaid was part of Maharashtra Santhosh Trophy squad for the year 2015.
 He represented the state of Maharashtra in the National Games that followed too.

+During COVID-19 pandemic, he auctioned his first-ever I-League-winning goalkeeping jersey to donate the sum to Kerala Chief Minister’s Distress Relief Fund.

 ONGC

 During his tenure at ONGC FC, Ubaid was declared as the Best Goalkeeper for the season 2016-17 in the First Ever MDFA Awards.

 East Bengal

 After his solid performance for FC Kerala in the Kerala Premier League and Gadhinglaj All India Football Tournament, Ubaid moved to Kolkata side East Bengal in a loan for the 2nd half of 2017–18 I-League.

 On 25 April 2018, it is announced that Ubaid has signed a renewal contract with East Bengal which keeps the shot stopper at the club till 2020.